dimorlus/APIcalc/README.md

 ## Help File Integration

-Place your CHM help file as `help.chm` in the same directory as the executable to enable F1 help functionality.
+Place your CHM help file as `fcalc.chm` in the same directory as the executable to enable F1 help functionality.

 ## License